discord-php/DiscordPHP/README.md

 ## Documentation

-Documentation can be found [here](//discord-php.github.io/DiscordPHP/guide).
+Documentation for the latest version can be found [here](//discord-php.github.io/DiscordPHP/guide).
 Community contributed tutorials can be found on the [wiki](//github.com/discord-php/DiscordPHP/wiki).

 ## Contributing